View basket (0 items $0.00)

 The most important quality of ahimsa is not the negative command not to kill but its broader positive message of love.
 Love toward oneself and all beings is the very first step and the foundation for the entire philosophical system of classical yoga.

 Christine Malossi, RYT is based in New York City, where she offers a mindful, alignment-focused Vinyasa practice that cultivates balance, awareness and equanimity.
 In addition to teaching private clients and group classes at studios throughout Manhattan, she also teaches at the Spencer Cox Center for Health at Mount Sinai Hospital’s Institute for Advanced Medicine where she designs a practice specifically tailored to patients diagnosed with HIV and other chronic illnesses.
 Christine is honored to be teaching yoga and to have the opportunity to pass on to others the joy and freedom that she has found in her own practice.
-Find her at www.christinemalossi.com or on Facebook.
+Find her at www.christinemalossi.com.